-This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
+This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to Part 15 of the CE/FCC remove Rules.
 These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
-This equipment generates, uses, and can radiate radio frequency emergy and, if not installed and used in accordance with the Instruction manual, may cause harmful interference to radio communications.
+This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in with manual, may cause harmful interference to radio communications.

-Publication date: Dec., 2011 Revision A2
+Publication date: Feb., 2012 Revision A3 accordance with the Instruction